Want To Learn How To Code for Free? Discover 12 Low-Cost and Free Courses

 There was a time when knowing how to program was for the geekiest of geeks.
 That’s not exactly the case today.
 As most entrepreneurs, freelancers and marketers will tell you, learning how to program can help you succeed.
 Over the past year, I've been learning to code.
-It's helped me to become a much better entrepreneur -- I can dive in when my team needs to fix a few bugs on the site.
+It's helped me to become a much better entrepreneur: I can dive in, for instance, when my team needs to fix a few bugs on the site.

 You don’t even need to shell out a ton of money or put yourself in debt to learn how to code, either.
 These 12 places offer coding courses for free:

 Founded in 2012, Coursera has grown into a major for-profit educational-technology company that has offered more than 1,000 courses from 119 institutions.
 While you can pay for certain programs to receive a certificate, there are a number of free introductory programming courses in various specializations from universities such as the University of Washington, Stanford, the University of Toronto and Vanderbilt.

 EdX is another leading online-learning platform that is open source instead of for-profit.
 It was founded by Harvard University and MIT in 2012, so you know that you’ll learn about cutting-edge technologies and theories.
 Today, edX includes 53 schools.
 You probably can’t go wrong with the free Introduction to Computer Science from Harvard University.

 Founded in 2010, Udemy is an online learning platform that can be used as a way to improve or learn job skills.
 While there are courses you have to pay for, there are plenty of free programming courses, which are taught via video lessons, such as Programming for Entrepreneurs -- teaching Django- the #1 Python Frameworks, APIs, HTML, CSS, + Payments.